 We plan upcoming analyses on:

-- Wildlife habitat quality and connectivity on agricultural lands;
+- Wildlife habitat quality and connectivity on agricultural lands, building off of extensive background research;

 - Other ecosystem services provided by agricultural lands; and